CSCfi/csc-user-guide/docs/cloud/dbaas/application-credentials.md

 5. It is a good idea to choose a descriptive name an description.
 Otherwise you might get confused in the future why the application credentials exists.
 It might be a good idea to name your first credentials `Testing application credentials $TODAYS_DATE`.
 6. Secret should be a long random string that you should keep secret.
+If you leave this empty the service will create a secret for you, this is probably the prefered method.
 7. It is a good idea to put an expiration date especially if you are testing the credentials only for today.
 <!-- 8.
 Choosing a role, you should choose `member`.
 The `reader` role does not work as one would expect